DavidCalebChaparroOrozco/replit100daysofcode/README.md

   * Like nesting dolls, nest 'if' statements within 'if' statements.
 Create a game to find true fans of your favorite show.
 * Day 08 Affirmation Generator
   * Project day!
 Show the world some love with an affirmation generator.
 Send good vibes each day with a personalized message.
+* Day 09 Casting Spells on Your Code
+  * Teach the computer to recognize numbers (and do the math) with the 'magic' of `int` and `float`!